tkiat/my-writings-public/blog/software/firmware/coreboot-from-libreboot.md

 By default, coreboot generates roms with the same MAC address.
 This will clash with another PC in the same Ethernet network with the same MAC address.
 To avoid the clash, you have to temporarily set the MAC address to something else which is not convenient.

-To avoid potential conflict, you can use `ich9gen` utility from the Libreboot project by searching "Libreboot ich9utils" on a search engine and following what they said.
+To avoid the MAC address conflict, you can use `ich9gen` utility from the Libreboot project by searching "Libreboot ich9utils" on a search engine and following what they said.
 You should finally get the `ich9gen` executable.
 Select the generated binary for your model and add to ROM.

 ```bash
 $ ./ich9gen --macaddress XX:XX:XX:XX:XX:XX